- Knox Platform for Enterprise (KPE)

 - Devices previously activated against a KPE Premium license key

 - Devices migrating from a Knox Workspace to an Android Enterprise (AE) profile

 You may encounter an issue where your device is locked with a “Workspace License Expired” error.
-While the device is still able to perform background operations and communicate with a network, user actions are limited to powering it on and off or factory resetting it.
+User actions are limited to powering the device on and off or factory resetting it.

 During the device enrollment process to a UEM, a KLM license key is activated for Knox Workspace deployments, which grants Knox Premium permissions for creating and managing a Knox Workspace.
 The license activation process creates an association between the device and the license key, and grants the device a set of permissions.

 Periodic checks are made between the device and licensing server to verify that its assigned seat is still in use.
 If the device does not check in to the server for 60 days or more, its seat is automatically released and all permissions previously granted to the device are revoked.